-- Players in the Class of 2018 are ineligible for the Rising Stars division.
+- Teams with players in the Class of 2019 and/or 2020 are ineligible for the Rising Stars division.

 - Any team in violation of the above roster rules will forfeit all games in which the ineligible player has participated and forfeit any opportunity to advance to the playoffs.

 Points will be awarded after each game in the following manner: